devops329/devops/instruction/jest/jest.md

 Once you are done, go over to Canvas and submit a screenshot of your code with 100% coverage.

 The following is an example of what you should submit.
-Notice the coverage line at the top of the `catFact.js` file that demonstrated the complete coverage.
+Notice the coverage line at the top of the `catFact.js` file that demonstrates the complete coverage.

 ![Cat Fact Coverage](catFactCoverage.png)